 Painful Periods (“Dysmenorrhea”): When over-the-counter medications don’t help with severe cramps, birth control pills may be the solution because they prevent ovulation and lighten periods.

-Primary Ovarian Insufficiency (POI): Birth control pills are often prescribed to girls who have ovaries that don’t make enough estrogen because of radiation and/or chemotherapy or a genetic condition such as Turner Syndrome or other conditions.
-The goal of this treatment is to regulate the menstrual cycle and keep bones healthy.
+Primary Ovarian Insufficiency (POI): Birth control pills are often prescribed to girls who have ovaries that don’t make enough estrogen because of radiation and/or chemotherapy, a genetic condition such as Turner Syndrome, or other conditions.
+The goal of this treatment is to regulate the menstrual cycle and help keep bones healthy.

 Heavy Menstrual Periods: Birth control pills can reduce the amount and length of menstrual bleeding.

 Acne: For moderate to severe acne, which over-the-counter and prescription medications haven’t cured, birth control pills may be prescribed.
 The hormones in the Pill can help stop acne from forming.
 Be patient though, since it can take takes several months before you see an improvement with your skin.